-Tom Sage begins his second season as assistant coach for Virginia Commonwealth University, working with the hurdles, vertical jumps, and multis.
+Tom Sage begins his third season as assistant coach for Virginia Commonwealth University, working with the hurdles, vertical jumps, and multis.
+In the three years Sage has been a part of the VCU staff the women have won three Atlantic 10 Conference Championships.
 Sage previously spent time at the University of New Orleans, University of Texas, University of Illinois, and Texas A&M University Corpus-Christi before arriving in Richmond.